 I am a historian of the 20th-century United States.
-My research and writing focus on gender, immigration, and interracial intimacy.
+My research and writing focus on comparative race and ethnic relations; gender and migration; and interracial intimacy

-Currently, I am a Postdoctoral Fellow at the Mahindra Humanities Center at Harvard University.
+I received a Ph.D. in history from the University of Chicago in June 2018 and completed a Postdoctoral Fellowship at the Mahindra Humanities Center at Harvard University the following year.
 Before Harvard, I was a Pre-doctoral Fellow at Massachusetts Institute of technology (MIT) with a joint appointment in History and Global Studies and Languages.
-I earned my Ph.D. in History from the University of Chicago in 2018 and my B.A. in History with high distinction in 2011 from the University of California, Berkeley.
-I also earned an Associate of Arts degree from Antelope Valley College in Lancaster, California.
+I earned my B.A. in History with high distinction in 2011 from the University of California, Berkeley and I also earned an Associate of Arts degree from Antelope Valley College in Lancaster, California.

 Mr. Kay, Contingent Magazine